dinarrahman30/MindPulse-X/README.md

 # MindPulse-X 🧠

-ℹ️ Tentang Proyek Ini
+### ℹ️ Tentang Proyek Ini

-**Mental Health Sentiment Analysis (MindPulse-X)**
+**Mental Health Sentiment Analysis**

-Proyek ini bertujuan untuk mengklasifikasikan teks terkait kesehatan mental (misalnya cuitan di Twitter/X) ke dalam beberapa kategori, seperti:
+This project aims to classify text related to mental health,(for example, tweets from Twitter/X) into several categories, such as:

 - Anxiety
 - Depression